 Both facial hair removal methods can be used to remove hairs from the entire face:

 Threading is mostly correlated with the shaping of the eyebrows but it can be used on the rest of the face, too.

-I use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows all on my own at home.
+I used to use facial wax strips for my upper lip but I couldn’t imagine threading my eyebrows or any other part of my face all on my own at home.